Webinar Series Fall 2024

 As climate change occurs the natural environment needs to adapt through the natural movement of species.
 This can only occur if we maintain ecosystem connectivity and identify refugia for species that have very specific environmental requirements.
 This is becoming increasingly difficult as our world becomes divided by roads, power lines and urban centres.
 Scott Boswell from the Okanagan Collaborative Conservation Program will talk about their work to protect the Okanagan Mountain – k’nmalka Corridor.
 Jessica Stolar from the University of Alberta will talk about using climate change refugia and corridors to inform conservation planning.

-Please not this video does not include the presentation by Jessica Stolar as she requested that her presentation was not recorded as she hasn’t finished the work that was shared.
+Please note this video does not include the presentation by Jessica Stolar as she requested that her presentation was not recorded as she hasn’t finished the work that was shared.

 Webinar 4